Learning Vision-Guided Quadrupedal Locomotion End-to-End with Cross-Modal Transformers: Experiments

 We further evaluate the generalization ability of methods by transferring methods trained with thin obstacles to environments with wide obstacles, and vice versa.
-Figure \ref{figure:training_curve} (second column) shows generalization measured by episode return over the course of training, and Table \ref{table:generalization} shows average distance moved as well as number of collisions.
-While the State-Depth-Concat baseline is sufficient for policy learning, we find that our Transformer-based method improves episode return in transfer by as much as $\mathbf{69\%}$ and $\mathbf{56\%}$ in the \textit{wide} and \textit{thin} obstacle environments, respectively, over the State-Depth-Concat baseline.
-We observe that our method moves significantly farther on average, and reduces the number of collisions by $\mathbf{402\%}$ and $\mathbf{663\%}$ over the State-Depth-Concat and State-Only baselines, respectively, when trained on thin obstacles and evaluated on wide obstacles.
-The Depth-Only baseline fails to generalize across different environments: No collision has happened for this baseline since the robot moves too little to even collide with obstacles.
-Interestingly, we observe that the generalization ability of the State-Depth-Concat \textit{decreases} as training progresses, whereas it for our method either plateaus or \textit{increases} over time.
+Figure \ref{figure:training_curve} (b) shows generalization measured by episode return, and Table \ref{table:generalization} shows average the quantitative evaluation results.
+While the State-Depth-Concat baseline is sufficient for training, we find that our Transformer-based method improves episode return in transfer by as much as $\mathbf{69\%}$ and $\mathbf{56\%}$ in the \textit{Wide} and \textit{Thin} obstacle environments, respectively, over the State-Depth-Concat baseline.
+Compared with the HRL baseline, the improvements of our method are $\mathbf{257.6\%}$ and $\mathbf{118.2\%}$, respectively.
+We observe that our method moves significantly farther on average, and reduces the number of collisions by $\mathbf{290.5\%}$, $\mathbf{402\%}$ and $\mathbf{663\%}$ over the HRL baseline, the State-Depth-Concat and State-Only baselines when trained on thin obstacles and evaluated on wide obstacles.
+The Depth-Only baseline fails to generalize across environments and no collision occurs as the robot moves too little to even collide with obstacles.
+Interestingly, we observe that the generalization ability of the State-Depth-Concat \textit{decreases} as training progresses, whereas for our method it either plateaus or \textit{increases} over time.
 This indicates that our method is more effective at capturing essential information in the visual and proprioceptive information during training, and is less prone to overfit to training environments.